 The chart above provides an idea of how much water can collect on your roof.
 With that in mind, it’s a matter of managing the overall flow of that water.
 Dealing with a steady, gentle rainfall over the course of a day is much easier than dealing with a downpour.
 When that happens, the water can overflow the gutters with hundreds of gallons of water pouring directly onto your foundation.

-From that, you can see that it’s particularly important to install the correct size of gutters and downspouts to deal with the expected amount of water.
+From that, you can see that it’s particularly important to install correctly sized gutters and downspouts to deal with the expected amount of water.

 Drainage Capacity Factors